drv-agwl/Reinforcement-Learning/Deep Q Learning/Doom/README.md

 # Demo of agent playing the game

-The model was trained for 2000 games
+The model was trained on 2000 games

 ![Demo of agent playing the game](doom.gif)